dotlattice/LatticeObjectTree/README.md

                       +---------+
 ```

-Because of that cycle, you would get into an infinite loop if you tried to iterate through this tree without any special handling.
+Because of that cycle, you'd get into an infinite loop if you tried to iterate through this tree without any special handling.

-So what do we do to avoid that?
+But don't worry, there's some built-in special handling.
 When a reference to an object that is already in the tree is found, a different type of object node is created for it.
 There are two special things about this node:

 * The `ChildNodes` property is always an empty enumerable
 * The `OriginalNode` property is set to the first node that was created for the value